Finite knot surgeries and Heegaard Floer homology: Seifert fibered spaces as knot surgeries

 \begin{thm}[Seifert \cite{seifert}] The closed, oriented Seifert fibered spaces with finite but non-cyclic fundamental group are exactly those manifolds with base orbifold $S^2$ and the following presentations: \begin{enumerate} \item Type I, icosahedral: $\Big(b; \frac{a_1}{2},\frac{a_2}{3},\frac{a_3}{5}\Big)$ with $H_1(Y)=\Zed_m$ and $(m,30)=1$. \item Type O, octahedral: $\Big(b; \frac{a_1}{2},\frac{a_2}{3},\frac{a_3}{4}\Big)$ with $H_1(Y)=\Zed_{2m}$ and $(m,6)=1$. \item Type T, tetrahedral: $\Big(b; \frac{a_1}{2},\frac{a_2}{3},\frac{a_3}{3}\Big)$ with $H_1(Y)=\Zed_{3m}$ and $(m,2)=1$. \item Type D, dihedral: $\Big(b;\frac{a_1}{2},\frac{a_2}{2},\frac{a_3}{b_3}\Big)$ with $H_1(Y)=\Zed_{4m}$ and $(m,b_3)=1$ (if $b_3$ is even) or $H_1(Y) = \Zed_2\times\Zed_{2m}$ with $(m,2b_3)=1$ (if $b_3$ is odd). \end{enumerate} where $|H_1(Y)| = b_1b_2b_3\left(b+\frac{a_1}{b_1} + \frac{a_2}{b_2} + \frac{a_3}{b_3}\right)$ and $(a_i, b_i) = 1$.
 Any integer $m$ meeting the constraints listed for one of the four types I, O, T, or D corresponds (up to orientation) to a unique Seifert fibered space of type I, O, or T, or to a unique infinite family of type D indexed by the integer $b_3$.

 Any choice of $b, a_i,$ and $b_i$ meeting the appropriate relative primality conditions gives a Seifert fibered space.
-We choose a canonical presentation where $b=-1$ and $a_1=a_2=1$. \end{thm} \begin{proof} Seifert calculates explicit descriptions of the fundamental group and first homology group and then deduces the possible framings; see \cite{seifert} for the details.
+For each orientation, we choose a canonical presentation where $b=-1$, $a_1=1$, and $a_2=1$ or $2$.
+If we allow change of orientation, we can also require $a_2=1$ and (for type D) $a_3>0$. \end{thm} \begin{proof} Seifert calculates explicit descriptions of the fundamental group and first homology group and then deduces the possible framings; see \cite{seifert} for the details.